Annihilation of vortex dipoles in an Oblate Bose-Einstein Condensate: Numerical Results

 \subsection{Vortex dipole nucleation}

 We study the nucleation of vortices by $V_{\rm obs}$ with the translation speed $v$ ranging from $80~\mu$m/s to $200~\mu$m/s.
 Vortices are not nucleated when the speed is $80~\mu$m/s.
 However, a vortex-antivortex or a vortex dipole is nucleated when the speed is in the range $90~\mu$m/s $<v<140~\mu$m/s.
-Increasing the speed of obstacle generates two pairs in $140~\mu$m/s $\leqslant v<160~\mu$m/s and more than two when $v\geqslant 160~\mu$m/s.
+Increasing the speed of obstacle generates two pairs of vortex dipoles when $140~\mu$m/s $\leqslant v<160~\mu$m/s and more than two when $v\geqslant 160~\mu$m/s.
 In other words, the number of vortex dipoles created can be controlled with the speed of the obstacle.
 Creation of vortex dipoles above a critical speed $v_c$ is natural as the vortex nucleation must satisfy the Landau criterion \cite{Lifshitz}.
-The density and phase of the condensate after the nucleation of vortex dipole for $v=160~\mu$m/s is shown in Fig. \ref{160_pdf}.
+The density and phase of the condensate after the nucleation of vortex dipole for $v=120~\mu$m/s is shown in Fig. \ref{120_pdf}.
 The figure clearly shows nucleation dynamics of the vortex dipoles.

-Through a series of calculations, we determine $v_c\approx 90~\mu$m/s.
-This is, however, less than the acoustic velocity of the medium $s$, which depends on the local condensate density $s=\sqrt{nU/m} $.
-This also explains the reason for the predominant vortex dipole nucleation around the edge of the condensate where the density is lower and the acoustic speed is accordingly lower.
+From numerical calculations, we have determined $v_c\approx90~\mu$m/s.
+This is, however, less than the local acoustic velocity of the medium $s=\sqrt{nU/m} $, which depends on the local condensate density.
+This also explains the reason for the predominant vortex dipole nucleation around the edge of the condensate where $n$ is lower and $s$ is accordingly lower.